DougTrajano/ToChiquinho/README.md

-# pucrs-toxicity-detection
+# ToChiquinho

-My master's thesis about toxicity detection on text messages
+ToChiquinho is a toxicity detection system for Brazilian Portuguese texts.